 With more than 2,400 repair shops listed in the Repair Network — you shouldn’t have trouble finding a reputable repair shop near where you live or work.
 Along with being able to find a shop near where you live, another good reason to use the Swappa Repair Network is the warranty.
 All of the shops listed in the Repair Network are required to offer a 30-day warranty on the repair work — and many shops even offer a longer warranty.

-The Swappa Repair Network will not only help you find a trusted local repair shop but in many cases, you will also be able to get an estimate in terms of the cost.
+So how much will your phone repair cost?
+The Swappa Repair Network will not only help you find a trusted local repair shop but in many cases, you will also be able to get a phone repair cost estimate.
 Pricing details for many common repairs are found on the repair shop profile pages.
 And, most shops will also offer a free estimate before you commit to getting the phone repaired.

 If you have a broken phone you can tap the green button to begin your search for a local repair shop.